ESRI File Geodatabase (FileGDB)

-Note that this emulation has an unspecified behaviour in case of concurrent updates (with different connections in the same or another process).
+Note that this emulation has an unspecified behavior in case of concurrent updates (with different connections in the same or another process).

 The FileGDB SDK API does not allow to create a feature with a FID specified by the user.
 Starting with GDAL 2.1, the FileGDB driver implements a special FID remapping technique to enable the user to create features at the FID of their choice.

-GEOMETRY_NAME: Set name of geometry column in new layer.
-Defaults to “SHAPE”.
+SHAPE.
+Set name of geometry column in new layer.

-FID: Name of the OID column to create.
-Defaults to “OBJECTID”.
+OBJECTID.
+Name of the OID column to create.
 Note: option was called OID_NAME in releases before GDAL 2